aws/obs-cdi/README.md

 ```

 **Download and build OBS Studio**
 OBS Studio version 30.0.2 was tested.
-Newer versions may require additional changes to this document and files.
-Download the files and checkout version **30.0.2** using:
+Newer versions may require addtional changes to this document and files.
+Download the files and checkout version 30.0.2 using:

 ```
 git clone --recursive https://github.com/obsproject/obs-studio.git